ThemeHackers/themehackers.github.io/README.md

 ## Current Status
 - The website is **under active development** to expand content and functionality.
-- Currently managed by **Phubadee Thanakarn**, with plans for team expansion.
+- Currently managed by **Phubadee Thanakhan**, with plans for team expansion.

 ## Contact Information
 Feel free to reach out with questions, suggestions, or collaboration opportunities: